The Ancient Highway: Plot

 As described in a film magazine reviews, Cliff Brant wanders the world but eventually returns to Canada to avenge the death of his father, which was caused by Ivan Hurd.
 He beats Hurd almost to death.
 The fight is witnessed by Antoinette St. Ives, owner of a paper company that is a competitor of Hurd's.
 Hurd loves Antoinette also, and tries to ruin her company to force her to accept him.
 Antoinette warns Brant that Hurd has reported him to the police and he takes to “The Ancient Highway,” a famous stream in Quebec.
 He rescues Antoinette's brother from a crowd of ruffians and takes him home.
 The lad introduces Brant to Antoinette and he falls in love with her.
 He declares his love but she is repulsed by his primitive tactics though she loves him.
 Hurd plots the ruin of Antoinette's company once more and tries to jam the logs going to her mill.
 Brant prevents this and establishes himself solidly with the young woman.
 A frenzied monk kills Hurd.

+Fatality while filming on location in Oregon

+Environmental journalists Paul Koberstein and Jessica Applegate in Canopy of Titans (2023) report that while filming a scene on the Coos River in Oregon, a Splash dam was operating upstream.
+Historian Lionel Youst provided this account of the incident in his book Lost in Coos (2019):

+A stunt man named Renald D. Jones, doubling for star Tim Holt, was in a canoe below the Sugarloaf Dam.
+The scene called for him to be paddling ahead of a rush of water and logs.
+When the dam was opened, the wall of water immediately capsized the canoe and Jones was drowned in sight of hundreds of spectators.
+Filming stopped, the search was on, and his body was found the next day.